 Though they are unlikely to last that long if the people who live in your house know they are there!
 I kept seeing hands reaching for them at my house.

-Chocolate and Orange Brazilian Brigadeiros
+Chocolate Orange Brigadeiros

 Brigadeiros are a delicious chocolate candy from Brazil.
 They are easy to make and require just a few pantry staples as ingredients.
 Add a hint of orange to make them an extra special treat!